doughertylia-beep/thesis/README.md

 # The Obscuration Index: Presidential Rhetoric & U.S. Imperialism

-This repository contains a key portion of the thesis:
+This repository contains a key portion of the undergraduate thesis from Davidson College:
 **"From Rhetoric to Reality: U.S. Imperialist Violence, Presidential Rhetoric, and the Military-Industrial Complex"**

 It implements the creation of the **"obscuration variable"**, which measures the rhetorical reliance on U.S. exceptionalist narratives in presidential speeches, particularly those covering U.S. imperialist violence abroad.
+Inspiration of methodology is taken from Pérez and Minozzo (2022).

+Moreno Pérez, C., & Minozzo, M. (2022, September 16).
+Natural language processing and financial
+markets: Semi-supervised modelling of coronavirus and economic news.
+Banco de España Working Paper No. 2228.
+SSRN. http://dx.doi.org/10.2139/ssrn.4220516

 ---